Do you dream of being a developer?

 But just like in any fierce race, your success depends on your final push.

-For the fourth and last module in your Telerik Academy Alpha education, you build your final real-world project.
+For the final part in your Telerik Academy Alpha education, you build your final real-world project.

 You will work on your project for the last 4-5 weeks of your training in a team of 2-3 people.
 During that time, you’ll benefit from continuous consultancy from your trainers and close guidance from your mentors.